hacss/hacss.github.io/src/overview.md

 Hacss facilitates the colocation of markup and styles by recovering features not available in native inline styles.
-It does so without significantly altering the syntax you already know, introducing additional runtime overhead, or committing you to any particular UI library or framework.
+It does so without significantly altering the syntax you already know, introducing additional runtime overhead, or committing you to any particular UI library or application framework.

 ## Mechanism